 Where will the project be located?

-The wind turbines, inter-array cables, and offshore electric substation for the Mayflower Wind project will be located in the Atlantic Coast Outer Continental Shelf lease area OCS-A 0521, which is over 30 miles south of Martha’s Vineyard and 20 miles south of Nantucket.
+Mayflower Wind’s wind turbines, inter-array cables, and offshore electric substation/s will be located in the Atlantic Coast Outer Continental Shelf lease area OCS-A 0521, which is over 30 miles south of Martha’s Vineyard and 20 miles south of Nantucket.

 - Submarine export cables will extend north through Muskeget Channel and then west towards Vineyard Sound, before making landfall in Falmouth, which is over 50 miles away.
 Underground electric cables will connect power to an onshore substation in Falmouth.
 Underground transmission lines will extend from the Falmouth substation to the Falmouth point of interconnection to the regional power grid.